PAMify001/BotanIQ/README.md

 **TTS not working:**
 - On mobile: Check browser permissions for audio
-- On desktop: Ensure Windows speech voices are installed
+- On desktop: Ensure Windows speech voices are installed when running locally
+- On Render/Railway: cloud TTS may not be available; use pre-generated mp3 with `st.audio()` or handle gracefully in code

 **Model download fails:**
 - Check internet connection